Departure Bay Pump Station and Forcemain Expansion Project

 Community Update + Open Houses

-Departure Bay Pump Station and Forcemain Expansion Project is currently at this stageProject update provided to the community with open houses in January 2026.
+Departure Bay Pump Station and Forcemain Expansion Project has finished this stageProject update provided to the community with open houses in January 2026.
 See the latest news item for more details!

 -